kevin-ai-04/TrackLearn/README.md

 - Explore public courses before adding them to your library
 - Search and filter available courses
+- Use the public landing page for first-time entry and `/home` as the study dashboard
-- Build a signed-in library from selected public courses
+- Build a signed-in Library from selected public courses and personal subjects
 - Continue where you left off with progress tracking
 - Mark modules as done or flag them for revision
+- Download selected public courses for device-local offline reading
 - Choose your reading theme and font
 - Create your own personal subjects, modules, and materials
 - Paste Markdown or upload `.md` files for personal content